Things to do before traveling abroad

 4. Research the political and security situation of the country

 It would be such a shame to go into a country with political turmoil all over the place.
 So instead of running into a chaotic and most definitely insecure situation, research about the political situation of the country to judge whether you’ll be safe if you decide to go or you’ll have to reconsider your decision.
 This can be found out by watching international news on the TV or reading newspapers.
+Read this post to find out how to stay while traveling.

 5. Check the vaccinations requirements